 - Create and maintain a scalable, distributed delivery system free of single points of failure.

 Second, it is important to pay some attention to how the duties of individual nodes are apportioned in very large clusters with very high loads.
 The RabbitMQ management plugin, from which the performance screenshot above was captured, can be enabled or disabled on any node in a cluster.
 Its functions are several.
 It serves the web-based management UI depicted above, as well as a corresponding HTTP-based management API, and can also serve as the home for a statistics database to which performance metrics are reported by other cluster nodes.
 In a large cluster, where many nodes are reporting metrics, the statistics database in its current form can become a bottleneck.
 Thus, by default, Google Compute Engine will create RabbitMQ clusters with a single node reserved for the statistics database and segregate this load behind the load balancer in front of the cluster so that regular publishers and consumers aren’t sent directly to it.
 Such a segregation of the management and stats node is seldom done in smaller clusters that are handling less workloads.

 Messaging-based middleware, as exemplified by Pivotal RabbitMQ, can be a key component of many web and enterprise distributed applications.
 Google Compute Engine allows one to quickly create performant and well provisioned RabbitMQ clusters, and run them at impressive scale, with greater ease than has previously been available to users.
 Using Google Compute Engine we were able to easily deploy the largest RabbitMQ clusters we have worked with to date, and push more than a million messages per second through them.

 - Deploying a RabbitMQ cluster with one-click on Google Compute Engine

-- Go to the Pivotal RabbitMQ product page, read the documentation, or download the software to run on a local system.
+- Visit RabbitMQ for Pivotal Cloud Foundry, read the documentation, or download the software to run on a local system.